zschoche/mlog/README.md

 MLOG_INFO("this is your first log entry.")
 ```
-There are 12 different macro functions
+There are 12 different macro functions.

-The follow macro functions accept `std::strings`:
+The follow macro functions accept a `std::string`:

     MLOG_TRACE()
     MLOG_DEBUG()